podman-container-exists - Check if a container exists in local storage

 podman container exists [options] container

 podman container exists checks if a container exists in local storage.
 The container ID or name is used as input.
-Podman will return an exit code of 0 when the container is found.
-A 1 will be returned otherwise.
+Podman returns an exit code of 0 when the container is found.
+A 1 is returned otherwise.
 An exit code of 125 indicates there was an issue accessing the local storage.

 containers.
 These external containers are